microsoft/ai-at-edge/docs/_docs/0530_live_events.md

     name: Windows
   - platform: macos
     name: macOS
-last_modified_at: 2019-09-05
+last_modified_at: 2019-09-16
 ---

 ## Live Events

-Interested in hearing more about the opportunities AI@Edge enables.
-Join us in live events.
+Interested in hearing more about the opportunities AI@Edge enables?
+Join us at various live events.

 ## IoT in Action